 - 1. The control de-energizes the gas valve and the blower. - 2.
 The control monitors for open contacts at the blower vacuum switch. - 3.
 The control performs a gas valve relay check. - 4.
-A normal ignition sequence resumes with Item #2 in "Heating Mode" (above). - 5.
-If the tenth ignition trial fails the control enters a safety lockout (or "hard" lockout) after the postpurge period of the tenth failed trial. - 6.
-The error code "IF" is displayed and the "SERVICE" indicator is illuminated. - a.
+A normal ignition sequence resumes with Item #2 in "Heating Mode" (page 25). - 5.
+If the tenth ignition trial fails the control enters a safety lockout (or "hard" lockout) after the post-purge period of the tenth failed trial. - 6.
+The error code "IF" is displayed and the SERVICE indicator is illuminated. - a.
 The control automatically resets after 60 minutes.
 If there is a call for heat after reset the control will make three (3) trials for ignition.
 If ignition is not established the control will again enter safety lockout for 60 minutes.
 If flame is established but is lost the control will make ten (10) attempts at ignition.
 This cycle will continue until ignition is established or the call for heat is removed. - b.
-The user can reset the control and clear the "IF" error code by pressing the "MODE" button to move through "STANDBY" and return to the previous mode ("SPA" or "POOL").
+The user can reset the control and clear the "IF" error code by pressing the MODE button to move through STANDBY and return to the previous mode (SPA or POOL).